LagosPortugalGuide.com

 The town's main attraction is Ponta da Piedade, a dramatic headland of golden limestone cliffs, sea caves, and hidden grottos, which can be explored by boat tour, or from the clifftop viewing points.
 The modern marina area serves as the departure point for most boat trips and offers waterfront dining with harbour views.

-The beaches of Lagos are exceptional and offer remarkable variety.
+The beaches of Lagos are exceptional and offer impressive variety.
 The sheltered coves near town like Praia Dona Ana and Praia do Camilo consistently appear on lists of Europe's finest beaches, while the expansive Meia Praia stretches for kilometers of golden sands.

 The surrounding region provides diverse day trip options across different sides of the Algarve.
 Sagres sits at the windswept edge of Europe, offering dramatic clifftop scenery and a historic fortress.
 The coastal villages of Luz, Burgau, and Salema provide a quieter alternative with traditional Portuguese charm.
-Inland, Silves displays the Algarve's Moorish heritage through its impressive red sandstone castle, while families can enjoy the region's commercial attractions like Slide and Splash waterpark and Zoomarine marine park.
+Inland, Silves displays the Algarve's Moorish heritage through its impressive red sandstone castle, while families can enjoy the region's commercial attractions like Slide & Splash waterpark and Zoomarine marine park.

 The interactive map below shows the key attractions in Lagos and the surrounding western Algarve region.